 Public Service Loan Forgiveness (PSLF)

-- Just over 1% of applications for PSLF have been approved since the program’s inception.
+- 2.1% of processed applications for PSLF had been approved since the program’s inception.

 - In the program’s first year, 0.032% of applications were approved.